-- (a) the remaining partner in the partnership does not wish to employ or engage a medical practitioner; - (b) an agreement in accordance with clause 26.3.5 cannot be reached; or - (c) the remaining partner in the partnership would like to withdraw from the agreed arrangements at any stage during the interim period.

-the Board must give notice in writing to that partner terminating the Contract with immediate effect.
+- (a) the remaining partner in the partnership does not wish to employ or engage a medical practitioner; - (b) an agreement in accordance with clause 26.3.5 cannot be reached; or - (c) the remaining partner in the partnership would like to withdraw from the agreed arrangements at any stage during the interim period, the Commissioner must give notice in writing to that partner terminating the Contract with immediate effect.

 - 26.3.8.
-If, at the end of the interim period, the Contractor has not entered into partnership with a general medical practitioner who is not a limited partner in the partnership, the Board must give notice in writing to the Contractor terminating the Contract with immediate effect. - 26.3.9.
-When the Contractor gives notice to the Board pursuant to clause 26.3.2 or 26.3.3, the Board must: - (a) acknowledge receipt of the notice in writing; and - (b) in relation to a notice given under clause 26.3.2, acknowledge receipt of the notice before the date specified in accordance with clause 26.3.2(a). - 26.3.10.
-Where the Contractor gives notice to the Board under clause 26.3.2 or 26.3.3, the Board may vary the Contract but only to the extent that it is satisfied is necessary to reflect the change in status of the Contractor from that of a partnership to an individual medical practitioner.
-If the Board varies the Contract, the Board must give notice in writing to the Contractor of the wording of the proposed variation and the date upon which that variation is to take effect. - 26.3.11.
+If, at the end of the interim period, the Contractor has not entered into partnership with a general medical practitioner who is not a limited partner in the partnership, the Commissioner must give notice in writing to the Contractor terminating the Contract with immediate effect. - 26.3.9.
+When the Contractor gives notice to the Commissioner pursuant to clause 26.3.2 or 26.3.3, the Commissioner must: - (a) acknowledge receipt of the notice in writing; and - (b) in relation to a notice given under clause 26.3.2, acknowledge receipt of the notice before the date specified in accordance with clause 26.3.2(a). - 26.3.10.
+Where the Contractor gives notice to the Commissioner under clause 26.3.2 or 26.3.3, the Commissioner may vary the Contract but only to the extent that it is satisfied is necessary to reflect the change in status of the Contractor from that of a partnership to an individual medical practitioner.
+If the Commissioner varies the Contract, the Commissioner must give notice in writing to the Contractor of the wording of the proposed variation and the date upon which that variation is to take effect. - 26.3.11.
 In clauses 26.3.4, 26.3.6, and 26.3.8, "general medical practitioner" has the same meaning as in regulation 5(2) of the Regulations. - 26.3.12.
-Clauses 26.3.5 to 26.3.7 do not affect any other remedies which the Board may have under the Contract to vary or terminate the Contract.
+Clauses 26.3.5 to 26.3.7 do not affect any other remedies which the Commissioner may have under the Contract to vary or terminate the Contract.

 26.3A.
-Variation of the Contract: integrated care provider contracts provide primary medical services under an integrated care provider contract as described in Schedule 8.
+Variation of the Contract: integrated care provider contracts

-26.3A.1 Schedule 8 applies in relation to the variation of the Contract in circumstances where the Contractor wishes to perform or
+26.3A.1 Schedule 8 applies in relation to the variation of the Contract in circumstances where the Contractor wishes to perform or provide primary medical services under an integrated care provider contract as described in Schedule 8.